meriksson-swe/hacking-notes/priviledge-escalation.md

 ---

-If it turns out that you have read access to `/etc/shadow` you can escalate your priviledges by "unshadowing" the file.
+If it turns out that you have read access to `/etc/shadow` you can escalate your privileges by "unshadowing" the file.
 ``` bash
 $ ls -la /etc/passwd
 -rw-r--r-- 1 root root 950 Jun 17  2020 /etc/passwd